Azure/iotedge/doc/reported_states_during_deployment.md

 ## Set by IoT Hub service

-The Configuration and Desired Properties sections are set in \$edgeAgent twin by the IoT Hub service and are read by the IoT Edge runtime:
+The Configuration and Desired Properties sections are set in \$edgeAgent twin by the IoT Hub service and the Desired Properties are read by the IoT Edge runtime:

 ### Configuration section